rafalp/Misago/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: Issue
+name: New issue
-about: Use this template.
+about: Misago uses GitHub issues for tracking work to do and triaged bugs to fix.
 ---

 Misago uses GitHub issues for tracking work to do and bugs to fix.